5 Civic Engagement Examples to Help Reinvigorate Collaboration and Communication in Your Neighborhood

 · Partner with Businesses – You can sell advertising to local businesses for an excellent win-win.

-· Use Pictures – Citizen submissions are examples of engagement in and of themselves.
-But showing pictures that highlight your community in action is excellent reinforcement for even more civic engagement.
+· Use Pictures – Citizen submissions (als user generated content) are examples of engagement in and of themselves.
+By showing pictures that highlight your community in action is excellent reinforcement for even more civic engagement.

 · Whole of Government Approach – Get something from every department for each issue.
 Anything that highlights civic engagement or announces new opportunities to participate is valuable.